sai-d-build/circuit_stem/handover.md

 ### Current Status
 - All known compilation errors have been addressed.
 The application should now compile and run.
 - The next step is to run the application and analyze the new runtime logs to understand why behaviors are not being found and why the grid is not rendering.

+### **Debugging & Architectural Refactoring Summary**

+This summary outlines the process of diagnosing and fixing critical issues following a major architectural refactoring.

+**1. The Problem: Blank UI & Infinite Loop**

+*   **Initial Symptom**: The main game grid and component palette were not rendering, resulting in a blank screen.
+    *   **Root Cause**: A race condition.
+The UI was building before the asynchronous level-loading process had completed.
+*   **Secondary Symptom**: After initial fixes, the app entered an infinite loop, repeatedly trying to load a locked level.
+    *   **Root Cause**: A fallback in the router (`lib/routes.dart`) was hiding the true error by defaulting to `levelNumber: 1` when navigation arguments were missing.

+**2. The Architectural Decision: A Phased Approach**

+A key decision was how to manage the asynchronous data loading.
+Two approaches were considered:

+*   **Immediate Fix (`FutureProvider`)**: A quick, targeted solution to resolve the race condition and stabilize the app.
+*   **Modernization (`AsyncNotifierProvider`)**: A more robust, long-term solution based on modern Riverpod best practices, as detailed in `Fix_analysis.md`.

+**The agreed-upon plan was a two-phase migration:**

+*   **Phase 1 (Completed):** Implement the `FutureProvider` to immediately fix the blank screen and create a stable base.
+This involved:
+    *   Refactoring providers in `lib/core/providers.dart`.
+    *   Updating the UI to handle async states (`loading`, `error`, `data`).
+    *   Systematically fixing a cascade of resulting analyzer errors.
+*   **Phase 2 (Planned):** After stabilization, migrate to the superior `AsyncNotifierProvider` architecture for long-term maintainability.

+**3. The Resolution & Current Status**

+*   **The Fix**: The router's fallback was removed, and the `levelNumber` argument was made mandatory.
+This will force a crash at the precise location of the incorrect, argument-less navigation call.
+*   **Current Status**: The application is ready to be run.
+The expected outcome is no longer an infinite loop but a clear error message that will pinpoint the origin of the rogue navigation, enabling a final fix.